Kfiatek1106/iso29119/README.md

-ISO 29119-3: Software and systems engineering - Software testing - Part 3: Test documentation ISO 29119-3: Software and systems engineering - Software testing - Part 4: Test techniques ISO 29119-3: Software and systems engineering - Software testing - Part 5: Keyword-Driven Testing The ISO 29119-3 inspired to develop the ISO 29119 python package.
-Some of the aspects from the standard have been adopted to the package, others have been created as a result of needs to make the package functional.
+ISO 29119-3: Software and systems engineering - Software testing - Part 3: Test documentation ISO 29119-3: Software and systems engineering - Software testing - Part 4: Test techniques ISO 29119-3: Software and systems engineering - Software testing - Part 5: Keyword-Driven Testing The ISO 29119-3 inspired the development of the ISO 29119 python package.
+Some of the aspects from the standard have been adapted to the package, and others have been created as a result of the need to make the package functional.

 # Benefits of the ISO29119 module: